Plumbing contractors in

 Meet experience requirements

-Complete 4 years documented plumbing experience or approved apprenticeship program.
-Experience must be verified by employers or training programs.
+Complete 4 years of plumbing experience or approved apprenticeship program.
+Document employment with licensed contractors.

-File application with Florida Department of Business and Professional Regulation including experience documentation, background check, and application fee of approximately $400.
+Submit application to Florida Department of Business and Professional Regulation with experience documentation, fingerprints, and fees.

 Obtain insurance